 A Quick Guide To Microsoft Dynamics 365 Non-Production Environments

 If you are using one of the Microsoft Dynamics 365 customer engagement apps, your organisation is also able to create a non-production (sandbox) cloud environment.

-Previously, organisations only received entitlement to deploy a single non-production instance but following to a recent licensing change, administrators are now able to create additional sandboxes subject to available storage capacity.
+Previously, organisations only received entitlement to deploy a single non-production instance of Dynamics 365 but following to a recent licensing change, administrators are now able to create additional sandboxes subject to available storage capacity.

 For new subscriptions activated after 1 April 2019, additional production or sandbox instances can be created provided at least 1 GB of Common Data Service for Apps Database Capacity is available.
 Each additional Dynamics environment created will consume at least 1 GB of Database Capacity.

 Existing Dynamics 365 customers that are billed under the Cloud Solution Provider program (CSP) or Web Direct will be able to begin using the new model when their current Dynamics agreement expires.

 A Dynamics 365 sandbox can be added for customers subscribed with:

 - Dynamics 365 for Sales (Enterprise)

 - Customer Engagement Plan